 Jin Hi Kim Electric Komungo Demo

-Live Satellite Broadcast from Culturehub at La Mama Theater (NYC) 2013
+Live Internet Broadcast from Culturehub at La Mama Theater (NYC) 2013

 Jin Hi Kim is on PRI's The World

 Jin Hi Kim discusses her work on the Interpretations series with composer Richard Carrick

 Jin Hi Kim, electric komungo | MBC-National TV, S. Korea